mnzr/PyShapes/README.md

 ## Install
 Download the APK file from [here](https://github.com/mnzr/PyShapes/blob/master/bin/PyShapes-1.0-debug.apk?raw=true) to your Android device.
 Then just install it.
 You might need to turn on untrusted sources from your settings if any error message shows.

+## Source code
+To edit the source code first fork it and then delete the buildozer.spec file.
+It has locations of SDK and NDK in my own workstation hardcoded, so using the default might result in errors.